Bourkekev/ms3-your-recipe-hub/README.md

 By navigating to their profile page a user can view all the recipes that they have submitted to the site.

 #### Minor Features
-Expand the sections below for more info on details
+Expand the sections below for more info on details:

 <details>
   <summary><strong>Responsive images</strong></summary>

 As the recipe images are provided by external users I could not make these smaller for mobile.
 To allow me to use a different image for the 'no recipe image' for mobile I used the `<picture>` element.
 This allowed me to create a smaller image just for a mobile.
+The large images for the background of the search panel and title panels actually have 5 different size variations depending on the screen width, using CSS media queries.

 </details>

 <details>
   <summary><strong>Password matching on Register</strong></summary>

 There is a 'Confirm Password' field on the register form which compares the 2 password fields, basically by setting the pattern attribute of the 'Confirm password' field to the first using simple JavaScript onchange function.
 The basics of this are very simple, the onchange function on the first password field sets the pattern attribute on the second field to be the value of the first field.
 If they do not match, on submission the browser notifies the user "Please match the format requested", which means the password comparing is working but the notification is not clear in what it is asking for.
 This is the browser default for a pattern not matching, but ideally it should says something like "Passwords do not match".
 I thought I was going to have to find some javascript to change this and was looking on [this article](https://www.the-art-of-web.com/javascript/validate-password/#section_5) and found that the simplest thing to do is to use a title attribute, and most browsers will automatically display that text in case of a missing value or pattern mismatch.
 So I did not include any additional Javascript for this for the moment.
 I was also going to include a [RegEx polyfill](https://www.the-art-of-web.com/javascript/validate-password/#section_7) because if your password1 contains a '*' or other special regular expression characters, the pattern for password2 can become invalid.
 But at the moment my password1 field pattern attribute is actually set to just characters from a-z or numbers so this is not required.

 </details>

 <details>
   <summary><strong>Skip to main content</strong></summary>

  There is a 'Skip to main content' link just inside the body tag for accessibility for screen readers.
 The main content is not usually the first thing on a web page.
 Keyboard and screen reader users generally must navigate a long list of navigation links, sub-lists of links, corporate icons, site searches, and other elements before ever arriving at the main content.
-This is then hidden from view with the bootstrap class 'sr-only', however when it receives focus from keyboard it becomes visible, by basically reversing the Bootstrap CSS properties on focus.
+This is then hidden from view with the class 'sr-only', however when it receives focus from keyboard it becomes visible.
 This is based on accessibility recommendations from https://webaim.org/techniques/skipnav/.
-This can be checked by pressing tab when a pages loads.
+This can be checked by pressing tab when a pages loads, and then pressing tab again should show the next focused element is on the page content and not the logo or navigation.

  </details>

-##### Form input count
+#####
-The text area fields have a max number of characters allowed so I added a simple JavaScript character count on input to give the user an idea of how many characters they have used.
-This was based on references from [w3schools oninput](https://www.w3schools.com/jsref/event_oninput.asp) and [w3schools output](https://www.w3schools.com/tags/tag_output.asp).

 ### Features to consider implementing in the future

  - Additional Categorisation by Cuisine (Italian, Chinese etc...) and tags, like for specific ingredients like eggs or potatoes.

 ## Testing

-Please see [Testing Document](TESTING.md) for all my testing
+Please see [Testing Document](TESTING.md) for all my testing.

 ## Deployment